aqib1/LingoCraft/README.md

 # LingoCraft
-Microservice for language detection and translation
+Microservice for language detection, translation and sentiment analysis.